DerickMatheus/involutes-evolutes/README.md

 # involutes-evolutes

-This script plot involute and evolute using simple calculations on octave. to run this script:
+This script plot involute and evolute using simple calculations on octave, using Automatic Differentiation for Matlab. to run this script:

 $ CI(i, a, b, t, F, G)